Pioreactor/docs.pioreactor/developer-guide/04-Automations/02-writing-automations-1.md

 #### Using `latest_growth_rate`

 If our growth rate is high, we may want to modify the volume exchanged to keep up.
 A naive solution: we can bump up the exchanged volume if the growth rate is high.
-Much better would be a dynamic solution, or a feedback loop (like a PID controller, see [`pid_turbidostat`](https://github.com/Pioreactor/pioreactor/blob/master/pioreactor/automations/dosing/pid_turbidostat.py))
+Much better would be a dynamic solution, or a feedback loop.

 ```python {8,10,13,17}